paquettg/leaguewrap/README.md

 The `LeagueWrap\Api\RegionException` in the above example will contain the string `'The region "br" is not permited to query this API.'`.

+It is also important to note that some regions, such as kr, require a certain url to be used and do not work on `prod.api.pvp.net`.
+This is taken care of automaticly and as long as you have the most recent version of the wrapper you do not need to worry about this.

 Cache
 -----